elvina226/Distributed-MobilityDB-Docker-Image/README.md

-**Distributed MobilityDB Cluster for Spatiotemporal Maritime Data** **What the project does**
+**Distributed MobilityDB Cluster for Spatiotemporal Maritime Data**

+**What the project does**

 This project provides a reproducible Docker-based environment for running PostgreSQL 16.9 with MobilityDB, Citus, and a patched version of DistributedMobilityDB.
-The environment was developed for a thesis on systems analyzing spatiotemporal data, with a specific focus on maritime analytics using the AIS Piraeus dataset.
+The environment was developed for the Master's thesis "A benchmark for maritime data processing and analytics" on systems analyzing spatiotemporal data, with a specific focus on maritime analytics using the AIS Piraeus dataset.

 It includes: